nicolafisherwriter/nfwdg/_notes/Julia Child.md

 The book falls into the category of unputdownable.
 I find myself immersed in her life and memories of my own time there.

+Although I'm not passionate about cooking, I enjoy Julia's journey as a chef.
+Her descriptions of memorable meals whet my appetite.

+Somehow, we are there with her, in Paris, in France and even in England.
+This book is part autobiography, part personal diary, and why I'm finding it such compelling [[reading]].